 - Use the question as an H2

-- Answer immediately after heading
+- Answer immediately after the heading

 - Keep answer to 40-60 words

-- Define clearly in first sentence
+- Define clearly in the first sentence

 For list snippets: